Reis-A/ldap_matrix/README.md

 * On the first part of the yaml file, set the user based flags for the members of *ldapgroups-forbidroomcreation* and *ldapgroups-forbidencryptedroomcreation* and *forbidunencryptedroomcreation*.
 If no userbased flags are set, the flags are globally set to false in the policy file.
-However, for the program to run, the uppersection cannot be an empty file.
-In that case just put an arbitrary line in yaml format in there. it will have no effect.

 * On the second part, list all spaces/rooms with their ldapgroups, individual ldapusers and with *childof* the parent space of each room, that you want to place in a space.
 * All the rooms and spaces are created as private rooms by default.
 This can be adjusted by modifying the appropriate functions in spec2policy.py